xonsh/lazyasd/README.rst

 module import.
 The first is delayed construction of global state and the second is to import expensive modules in a background thread.

+Feel free to use lazyasd as a dependency or, because it is implemented as a single module, copy the ``lazyasd.py`` file into your project.

 Lazy Construction
 *****************
 Many operations related to data construction or inspection setup can take